The Real Estate Law Review: Spain

 Overview of real estate activity

 The acquisition of commercial real estate in Spain by foreign institutional investors or funds is typically structured through a Spanish SPV owned by a foreign company (see Section IV.i).
-The acquisition or incorporation of the SPV by the foreign company does not require prior authorisation, but must be reported to the Ministry of Economy and Finance by filing form D-1A within 30 days of the date the shares are acquired or issued.
+The acquisition or incorporation of the SPV by the foreign company will require prior authorisation in the cases detailed below.
+If no authorisation is required, the investment must be reported to the Ministry of Economy and Finance by filing form D-1A within 30 days of the date the shares are acquired or issued.
 The purpose of this filing is to record for statistical purposes corporate information on the foreign company (corporate name, registered address, nationality), the Spanish SPV (corporate name, registered address, share capital and reserves, whether the foreign shareholder has the ability to appoint its directors) and the value of the transaction.
 If the foreign company is a tax-haven resident acquiring more than 50 per cent of the Spanish SPV's share capital, form DP-1 must be filed prior to the acquisition of the Spanish SPV (again, for statistical purposes rather than authorisation) followed by form D-1A as indicated above.

 Structuring the investment